wobsoriano/vue-winbox/packages/lib/README.md

 ## Methods

-To update props and access `WinBox` methods/controls, just add a `ref` to the `VueWinBox` component and use it like this:
+To update props and access methods/controls, just add a `ref` to the `VueWinBox` component and use it like how you would with `WinBox.js`:

 ```javascript
 // Set the window title